OCA/website-themes/README.md

 # Website themes for Odoo

-Themes that can be used in the website feature of Odoo.
+Themes that can be used in the website feature of Odoo.It provides structure and layout.
+When you create a new theme, you are actually extending this.
+Indeed it’s always enabled in your setup and it acts exactly like the CMS’s base structure, except that you don’t have to create or maintain it.
+It will upgrade automatically within your Odoo installation and, since it is included in the Website Builder module, everything is smoothly integrated by default.

+As a result, you are totally free to focus on design while this structure does the job of providing integrations and functionality.

 Translation Status
 ------------------